marc-vaisband/deepCNNvalid/README.md

 # deepCNNvalid
-Code accompanying the publication "Validation of genetic variants from NGS data using Deep Convolutional Neural Networks"
+Code accompanying the publication "Validation of genetic variants from NGS data using Deep Convolutional Neural Networks".

+To find out about the utilisied architecture and training hyperparameters, you will be mainly interested in the Python scripts contained in the "training" subdirectory, which contains the actual neural network learning.

-The recommended way to run it is to download and decompress the version archived at (TODO: Zenodo), as it already includes binary dumps in NumPy format of all processed datasets.
+If you want to reproduce the results from the publication, the recommended way is to download and decompress the version archived at (TODO: Zenodo), as it already includes binary dumps in NumPy format of all processed datasets.
 In this case, run
 ```
 python ./training/5fold_cv.py